-IP1 C: Capability for allocation block (OB.CREEC) IP2 D: C-list index for new event channel capability the queue of events and a queue of waiting processes, which develops if the queue of events becomes empty and processes request events from that channel.
+IP1 C: Capability for allocation block (OB.CREEC) IP2 D: C-list index for new event channel capability IP3 D: Number of events that queue can hold the queue of events and a queue of waiting processes, which develops if the queue of events becomes empty and processes request events from that channel.
 When creating an event channel, the user specifies the name of the Allocation block which funds the ECS space occupied by the event channel, a C-list index where the system can put the capability (with all options allowed) for the event channel when it creates it, and the length (number of possible events) of the event queue.